nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 Format: `hour HOUR`

 - This command update ths hour field for all TAs in view, by adding the `HOUR` value to their current values.
+This `HOUR` value can be both negative and positive.
 - This command can be applied after the `find` command. e.g First type `find c/ CS2103T` will find all TAs with course `CS2103T`, then type `hour 6` will add 6 hours to all `CS2103T` TAs only, other TAs will not be updated.
-- The updated hour should still be within range of 0-9999.
+- The resulting working hour after updating should still be within range of 0-9999.

 Examples: